ighea/porax/README.md

 # porax
 PORA - A game writtin in 2010 using C# and MS XNA

-PORA is a action puzzle platform game (like Dig Dug) developed in team of four for Microsoft's XNA game competition.
+PORA is an action puzzle platform game (like Dig Dug) developed by a team of four for Microsoft's XNA game competition.

 Playable packed binaries for Windows can be found under `releases/` path.